Scott Peterson, The Man Convicted Of Murdering His Wife Laci Gets A New Mugshot

-Scott Peterson, the man convicted of killing his wife, Laci and their unborn son, Connor has gotten his latest mugshot taken at San Quentin State Prison in California.
+Scott Peterson, the man convicted of killing his wife Laci and their unborn son Connor, has gotten his latest mugshot taken at San Quentin State Prison in California.
 The rule at San Quentin says that convicts have to have new mugshots taken every seven years in order to properly identify inmates.
-Peterson was arrested for murdering his pregnant wife in their Modesto, California home back in 2002.
+Peterson was arrested for murdering his pregnant wife in their Modesto, California, home back in 2002.

 TMZ says that Scott Peterson is still on death row after a jury convicted him of premeditated murder back in 2004.
 Peterson’s case is currently on appeal, but sources said there is almost no chance that the convicted killer will get a new trial.

 InTouch Magazine says that Peterson has applied for a habeas corpus appeal based on the idea that his lawyer did not call certain critical witnesses to the stand during the case.
 Peterson also claims that a juror lied while the jury for the trial was being seated.
-Peterson claims that his criminal defense attorney, Mark Geragos did not provide an adequate defense and that a juror, Richelle Nice did not disclose that she had personally been assaulted while she was pregnant years before Laci Peterson was murdered.
+Peterson claims that his criminal defense attorney, Mark Geragos, did not provide an adequate defense and that a juror, Richelle Nice, did not disclose that she had personally been assaulted while she was pregnant years before Laci Peterson was murdered.

 Scott Peterson's Latest Mug Shot from San Quentin State Prison via @TMZ https://t.co/Xuzk5yp76Z pic.twitter.com/AykkYt2sbd